-During the year, \$4.738 million (2014: \$3.394 million) was spent for capital expenditure and planting expenditure.
-The Group also invested a portion of its funds to purchase investment properties in London in line with its stated objective of optimising returns on its cash resources pending utilisation for operational needs.
+During the year, \$3.956 million (2015: \$5.724 million) was spent for capital expenditure and planting expenditure.
+This includes \$1.021 million in additional deposits paid for investment properties in London purchased in 2014.

-Net cash flows from financing activities decreased to \$0.079 million as compared to \$9.080 million in the previous year.
-This was mainly due to the Group achieving its target in sales of its Grower Plots.
-As a result of that, the Group ceased selling Grower Plots under the Growers Scheme and intensified its plantation development activities in order to fully develop the estate based on plantation industry's best practices.

-The Group continues to record a cash positive position due to funds raised from the Growers Scheme and sale of biodiesel plant in the previous year.
-Premised on that and the positive cash balance of \$3.269 million as at 30 June 2015, the Directors believe that the consolidated entity will have sufficient funds to meet its obligations as and when they fall due.
+Net cash flows from financing activities increased to \$1.933 million as compared to \$0.079 million in the previous year.
+This was mainly due to a financing facility from the founder shareholder, amounting to \$1.163 million.
+The Group in July 2016 has recommenced selling Grower Plots under the Growers Scheme and premised on this, and the positive cash balance of \$0.595 million as at 30 June 2016, the Directors believe that the consolidated entity will have sufficient funds to meet its obligations as and when they fall due.